neoul/libydb/README.md

 - !!set
 - anchor and alias with `<<` merge key
 - all other types are supported as string type.
-- !!imap (a map indexed by integer key)
+- !imap (a map indexed by integer key)

 ## next work items